louis-marceron/web-project-api-template/README.md

 ## Installing and running the application

-Follow these steps to run the project:
-### Prerequisites

 1. Install Node.js : https://nodejs.org/.

-### Installation

-1. Clone the project repository:
+2. Clone the project repository:

         git clone https://github.com/louis-marceron/web-project-api-template

-2. Navigate to the root of the project and install the dependencies using NPM:
+3. Navigate to the root of the project and install the dependencies using NPM:

         npm install

-### Running the application

-1. Start the application using an NPM script that uses Nodemon:
+4. Start the application using an NPM script that uses Nodemon:

         npm run dev